 Most potential visitors will want to know what kind of teaching they will be sitting under when they attend your church.
 This will be especially true for parents who have made it a priority to teach their children sound doctrine.

-Ideally, visitors should be able to listen sermons on your website.
+Ideally, visitors should be able to listen to sermons on your website.
 But whether you have sermons featured on your website or you decide to link to a third-party website that manages your sermons, the important thing is to make certain that visitors can easily locate recorded sermons using your website.

 Feature and maintain a church calendar